axeII/kaliya/README.md

 ### Installation

 To install script just enter `make` or `make install` that will install script and application.
 To uninstall hit `make uninstall`.
 Kaliya is currently python3 only.
+Supports linux and macOS(wget is needed).

 #### Dependencies
 To be better kaliya uses two non default libraries - beautiful soup, request... etc .
 All of them should be installed via makefile.Kaliya currently support firefox only.
 But is needed for sites with later image loading.